 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no additional cost to you!).
 Read the full disclosure policy here.

 Searching for romantic things to do in Vermont for couples?
-Luckily, this place is such a beautiful state to explore that you’re in no shortage of romantic places in Vermont to visit!
+Luckily, this place is such a beautiful state to explore that you’re in no shortage of romantic places in Vermont to visit, especially if this is a Vermont honeymoon trip!

 So whether you enjoy gorgeous scenery with your love or getting a little adventurous during a trip to the Green Mountain State, these are hands-down the most romantic things to do in Vermont!